digdir/dialogporten/README.md

 docker compose up
 ```

-If you need do debug the WebApi project in an IDE, you can alternatively run docker compose without the WebAPI.
+If you need debug the WebApi project in an IDE, you can alternatively run docker compose without the WebAPI.
 First create a dotnet user secret for the DB connection string.

 ```powerhell